 Thus, the summative assessment for this module consists of:

-- Individual report on the service concept and operation of a restaurant 2000 words
+- A 2000 word individual report on the service concept and operation of a hospitality business from a predetermined list

 Formative assessment and feedback

-Students are placed in groups at the beginning of the semester and discuss the case studies in SurreyLearn each week in relation to the lecture topic of the week.
+Students are placed in groups at the beginning of the semester and discuss case studies focussing on the KRAs on SurreyLearn each week in relation to the lecture topic of the week.
 They will receive weekly feedback on this activity, which then informs the preparation of the report.
 Due to the holistic nature of the framework, the assignment cannot be submitted until the end of the module.
-Feedback on the group discussions will also help students prepare for the more theoretical approach in the final examination.
+Feedback on the group discussions will also help students prepare for the more theoretical approach in the final assessment.

 - Identify seven key result areas